MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Retail/Visits/VisitFrequency.md

 **is.dataFormat.integer**
   **is.dataFormat.signed**
- indicates the c.ability to represent values less than zero.
+ indicates the capability to represent values less than zero.

 **is.dataFormat.numeric**
   **is.requiredAtLevel**